dockersamples/docker-fifth-birthday/CONTRIBUTING.md

 # Contribution guidelines

-Since this project is intended to support a specific use case guide, contributions are limited to bug fixes or security issues.
+Since this project is intended to support a specific use case, contributions are limited to bug fixes or security issues.
 If you have a question, feel free to open an issue!